Daihatsu Hijet: Hijet Cargo/Atrai (S700, S710)

 The eleventh-generation Hijet Cargo/sixth-generation Atrai was introduced on 20 December 2021.
 It is based on the Daihatsu New Global Architecture.

+Battery electric version

+In May 2023, the battery electric (BEV) version of the Hijet Cargo was announced.
+It will also be marketed as the Toyota Pixis Van and Suzuki e Every, as Suzuki is part of Toyota's EV development consortium.
+The prototype model was showcased during the 49th G7 summit in Hiroshima, Japan.

 Variants and derivatives

 There were some versions of the Hijet sold outside Japan, which were available with 1.0 or 1.3-litre engines.
 These were no longer considered kei cars, as they are wider and longer than allowed by these narrowly defined regulations.
 The Zebra (also known as the Hijet Maxx/Citivan) was originally derived from the Japanese-market Hijet but later became the separate model.
 It was also originally a one-litre car but later became available with 1.3 and 1.6 engines.
 The 1.6 was replaced by a 1.5-liter model in January 2002.
 The Perodua Rusa is a rebadged Zebra sold by Daihatsu's Malaysian partner, Perodua.
 In the Japanese market, there was also a larger version of the ninth generation Hijet, sold as the Hijet Gran Cargo.
 This car has been exported to other right-hand drive markets as the Extol as well.